 Ideally, teaching the scientific method to students is teaching them how to think, learn, solve problems and make informed decisions.
 These skills are integral to every aspect of a student’s education and life, from school to career.
-With a graduate degree in science education such as the University of Texas at Arlington’s online Master of Education in Curriculum and Instruction in Science Education, teachers can use what they learn about science instruction techniques and curriculum design to advance science education and student learning as a whole.
+With a graduate degree in science education such as the online Master of Education in Curriculum and Instruction in Science Education from the University of Texas at Arlington, teachers can use what they learn about science instruction techniques and curriculum design to advance science education and student learning as a whole.

 How Is Science Involved in Students’ Everyday Lives?